 In this post, I decided to walk you through some of the Google AdSense account best practices that could increase your earnings and keep you out of trouble with AdSense.

 Except you are a newbie in digital marketing or blogging.
 Adsense is one of the most popular names when it comes to serving ads.

-AdSense is a Google-owned ad network for publishers which allow them to serve ads on their websites or blogs to earn money.
-The platform serves ads such as banner display ads, text ads, video and image, interstitials or interactive media advertisements that are targeted to the site content and audience.
+AdSense is a Google-owned ad network for publishers which allows them to serve ads on their websites or blogs to earn money.
+The platform serves ads such as banner display ads, text ads, video and image, interstitials, or interactive media advertisements that are targeted to the site content and audience.
 These advertisements are sorted, administered, and maintained by Google.